Chemin de fer de Petite Ceinture: Decline

-When the city began demolishing its fortifications from 1919, the Ceinture saw an opportunity to relieve their over-encumbered Charonne-Marchandises freight station by expanding it yet further onto the land freed, but the City refused their request, a setback that may have been behind the Syndicate decision to return all its from-main-line freight traffic to the Grande Ceinture the same year.
-In another effort to ease its freight-traffic overload, the Ceinture Syndicate purchased its first and only Diesel engine in 1932: an 800-horsepower 'Sulzer' machine numbered 'D1', it would aid the composition of freight wagons before they were attached to a steam engine for Ceinture transit.
+When the city began demolishing its fortifications from 1919, the Ceinture saw an opportunity to relieve its over-encumbered Charonne-Marchandises freight station by expanding it yet further onto the freed land.
+The city, however, refused its request, a setback that may have been behind the Syndicate's decision to return all its from-main-line freight traffic to the Grande Ceinture the same year.
+In another effort to ease its freight-traffic overload, the Syndicate purchased its first and only diesel engine in 1932: an 800-horsepower Sulzer machine numbered D1, to aid the composition of freight wagons before they were attached to a steam engine for Ceinture transit.

-The number of passengers on the Syndicate Ceinture had dropped to 10,247,533 by 1920, and to 9,440,524 by 1922.
-In the same period, the Auteuil line had 9 million passengers in 1920, a drastic drop to 6 million one year later, and by 1930 had only 4,109,000 passengers.

-From 4 May 1931, several letters and meetings about the situation with the Minister of Public Works resulted in a plan end passenger service for the line, and to replace it with a 'PC' bus service that would run along the Boulevards Maréchaux between Courcelles-Ceinture and Auteuil: in the final agreement signed by the Minister 28 February 1934, the Ceinture Syndicate was authorised to end its passenger service from 1 April that year.
-The same day, a new bus service was launched alongside the line as 'bus PC' for 'Petite Ceinture'.
+The number of Syndicate passengers had dropped to 10,247,533 by 1920, and to 9,440,524 by 1922.
+In the same period, the Auteuil line had 9 million passengers in 1920; a drastic drop to 6 million one year later; and by 1930, only 4,109,000 passengers.
+From 4 May 1931, several letters and meetings about the situation with the Minister of Public Works resulted in a plan to end passenger service for the line and replace it with Petite Centure bus service running along the Boulevards Maréchaux between Courcelles-Ceinture and Auteuil.
+In the final agreement signed by the Minister on 28 February 1934, the Syndicate was authorised to end its passenger service from 1 April that year, and the same day, a new bus service was launched alongside the line as "Bus PC" (Petite Ceinture bus).

-Local freight role, dismantlement and abandon
+Local freight role, dismantlement, and abandon

-The end of the Petite Ceinture's passenger service also saw the dissolution of the Grande-Ceinture-Petite-Ceinture Syndicate, and the concession obligations were divided between the Est, Nord and État (the state-owned entity that had since bought the Ouest company) railway companies in a decree on 23 October 1934.
-The future of the Paris-Auteuil passenger line, now owned by the État (state) company, had been a subject of debate since the French State (as the État company) bought the line ten years before: first proposed as an addition to the still-growing Métropolitan underground railway network, the state also imagined extending its electrified service along the former Ceinture Rive Gauche line, but in the end service continued as before with the only change being, from 1935, a tarification modification to a single-class 'Metro type' ticket and fee.
+The end of the Petite Ceinture's passenger service also saw the dissolution of the Grande-Ceinture-Petite-Ceinture Syndicate, and the concession obligations were divided between the Est, Nord, and État (the state-owned entity that had since bought the Ouest company) railway companies in a decree on 23 October 1934.
+The future of the Paris-Auteuil passenger line, now owned by the État company, had been a subject of debate since the purchase of the line by the French State (as the État company) 10 years earlier.
+First proposed as an addition to the still-growing Métropolitan underground railway network, the state also imagined extending its electrified service along the former Ceinture Rive Gauche line, but in the end service continued as before with the only change being, modification of a tarification to a single-class Métro-type ticket and fee from 1935.

-The Nord company alone ran the remaining Rive Gauche, Rive Droite, and Courcelles portions of the Petite Ceinture from 1935, which meant the closing of the Ceinture Syndicate-owned La Chapelle-Saint-Denis engine hangars.
+The Nord company alone ran the remaining Rive Gauche, Rive Droite, and Courcelles portions of the Petite Ceinture from 1935, which meant the closing of the Syndicate-owned La Chapelle-Saint-Denis engine hangars.
 Discussions about re-opening a Petite Ceinture passenger service beginning the same year ended fruitlessly two years later, with the only change being a "Courcelles-Ceinture à Auteuil-Boulogne" renaming.

-In 1938 the line was transferred to the new SNCF national railway company.
+In 1938, the line was transferred to the new SNCF national railway company.